jermainezhimin/jermainezhimin.github.io/blogs/job-hunting.md

     - How are product/engineering decisions made?
     - What is involved in a product/technical design processes?

 9. Culture — This is a catch all for red flags that are not captured in the above list.
 This is very relevant to measuring the company's quality of communication during the interview process.
+Karen Eber did a great job with curating [this list](https://www.fastcompany.com/90622890/10-questions-to-ask-in-a-job-interview-that-will-really-expose-a-companys-culture) for inspiration.

 With a curated set of questions, be consistent in what you ask to every person in the interview process (_ensure the questions are consistent accross companies_).
 If possible, start a template you could use to summarize your experience and findings at each company and interviewer.